lukesnc/config.nvim/README.md

 Basic required packages: `neovim git ripgrep unzip`

+Clone this repo to `~/.config/nvim`

-Many LSPs installed through Mason will require: `npm`
+Many LSPs installed through Mason will require `npm`

 For clipboard to work on WSL: `wl-clipboard`